 For example, if you'd like to add a user as a Hiring Manager on a role, they first need to be added to the role as a Job Admin or be a Site Admin.

-Private Fields vs Private Candidate: Within Greenhouse certain fields, like salary, can be made private.
+Private Fields vs Private Candidate: Certain fields, like salary, can be made private.
 Alternatively, an entire candidate profile can made private.
 Each of these privacy settings can be accessed by different permissions.